Earth Observation Scenario

 Storing full data on blockchain is expensive and unnecessary:

-- Digests are small: ~44 characters vs. potentially megabytes of data
+- Digests are small: ~64 characters vs. potentially megabytes of data

 - Digests are sufficient: If digest matches, data is intact

-- Blockchain provides proof: Timestamp and immutability
+- Blockchain provides proof: Timestamp and immutability of the credential

 What if I need to update data?

-The integrity chain is immutable, but you can:
+The credential is immutable, but you can:

-How do I share this with others?
+How do I verify this credential?

 Troubleshooting